jd-coderepos/cl-shorttitles-parser/README.md

-# ORKGTitleParser
+# CL-ShortTitles-Parser

 ### About

-**``ORKGTitleParser``** parses and types phrases from the titles of NLP scholarly articles written in English for their scientific knowledge elements focused on scholarly contributions.
+**``CL-ShortTitles-Parser``** parses and types phrases from the titles of NLP scholarly articles written in English for their scientific knowledge elements focused on scholarly contributions.
 Specifically, it looks for phrases representing the following seven semantic types: **_research problem_**, **_solution_**, **_resource_**, **_language_**, **_tool_**, **_method_** and **_dataset_**.
 It is developed as part of the [Open Research Knowledge Graph Project](https://www.orkg.org/) at [TIB](https://www.tib.eu/en/).